DmitryOlshansky/no-bullshit-elastic/README.md

 ```

-If your even more brave, start multiple ElasticSearch servers on same host, they do auto-join,
-so you can also test what happens when say 1 out of 3 crashes.
+If you have RAM, then start multiple ElasticSearch servers on same host, they do auto-join, so you can also test what happens when say 1 out of 3 crashes.
+They will auto-pick ports 9201, 9202..

 ```bash
 # Nothing special, I just copy original directory to a new place with all permission intact
 cp -rp elasticsearch-6.3.0 elasticsearch-node-1